Bayes Business School: Masters courses

-The school's MBA is offered full-time through a one-year course, or through two years part-time Executive MBA, or two years through the modular Executive MBA.
+The school's MBA is offered full-time through a one-year course, through a two-year part-time Executive MBA, or through a two-year modular Executive MBA.

-In September 2007 the business school started EMBA in collaboration with DIFC (Dubai International Financial Centre).
+In September 2007, the business school started the EMBA programme in collaboration with DIFC (Dubai International Financial Centre).

 School rankings

 The school was in the top 10 in the UK under both "Accounting and Finance" and "Business and Management" in the 2017 QS World University Rankings by subjects.
 In the 2017 Eduniversal BestMaster: